Home » Nutrition and diet » Keto Diet » All You Need To Know: Is Seaweed Keto? + Recipes!

 Be cautious about flavored seaweed snacks.
 Review the ingredient list thoroughly and avoid buying them from grocery stores if they contain added sugars or carbs that can derail your keto goals.
 Read labels and choose the best choice low in grams of carbs and free from added sugars.

-toasted nori seaweed snack in bowl
+Toasted seaweed snack in bowl with chopsticks.

 Toasted nori seaweed snack in a bowl.
 Photo credit: Envato Images.